Civilization: Characteristics

-The Acropolis of Athens: Greece is traditionally seen as the cradle of a distinct European or "Western" civilization.
+The Acropolis of Athens: Greece has traditionally been seen as the cradle of a distinct European or "Western" civilization.

 Social scientists such as V. Gordon Childe have named a number of traits that distinguish a civilization from other kinds of society.
 Civilizations have been distinguished by their means of subsistence, types of livelihood, settlement patterns, forms of government, social stratification, economic systems, literacy and other cultural traits.
 Andrew Nikiforuk argues that "civilizations relied on shackled human muscle.
 It took the energy of slaves to plant crops, clothe emperors, and build cities" and considers slavery to be a common feature of pre-modern civilizations.

 All civilizations have depended on agriculture for subsistence, with the possible exception of some early civilizations in Peru which may have depended upon maritime resources.
 Most developed and permanent civilizations depended on cereal agriculture.
 The traditional "surplus model" postulates that cereal farming results in accumulated storage and a surplus of food, particularly when people use intensive agricultural techniques such as artificial fertilization, irrigation and crop rotation.
 It is possible but more difficult to accumulate horticultural production, and so civilizations based on horticultural gardening have been very rare.
 Grain surpluses have been especially important because grain can be stored for a long time.

 Research from the Journal of Political Economy contradicts the surplus model.
 It postulates that horticultural gardening was more productive than cereal farming.
-However, only cereal farming produced civilization because of the appropriability of yearly harvest.
+However, only cereal farming produced civilization because of the appropriability of the yearly harvest.
 Rural populations that could only grow cereals could be taxed allowing for a taxing elite and urban development.
-This also had a negative effect on rural population, increasing relative agricultural output per farmer.
+This also had a negative effect on the rural population, increasing relative agricultural output per farmer.
 Farming efficiency created food surplus and sustained the food surplus through decreasing rural population growth in favour of urban growth.
 Suitability of highly productive roots and tubers was in fact a curse of plenty, which prevented the emergence of states and impeded economic development.